|Film Title/Year and Description|

 The restaurant's other customers were showered with his insides and half-digested food when his stomach burst in spectacular fashion.

 His fat-coated, still-beating, enlarged heart was revealed outside of his chest (and its exposed rib cage) as the waiter ceremoniously presented him with the check, and then happened to notice the undigested mint inside Creosote's body cavity -- he delicately plucked it out and popped it in his mouth.

 Monty Python's The Meaning

-He selected a mad dash-pursuit by a group of bare-chested women (with brightly colored crash helmets matching their bikini bottoms) who would chase him off a cliff.
+As punishment, he had selected a mad dash-pursuit by a group of beautiful bare-chested women (with brightly colored crash helmets and kneepads matching their thong-bikini bottoms) who (with frequent panting) would chase him off a cliff to his death.

 When she cornered him at gunpoint after knocking him off his motorbike, she ordered: "Spread your legs" and threatened to shoot his crotch:

 In the midst of a violent temper tantrum about being spurned, she commanded him to write a note on a scrap piece of newspaper about her love-making abilities, dictating: "The greatest rapture in my life was afforded me on a boat in Nassau by Fatima Blush.
 Signed, James Bond 007."
 Bond quipped: "I just remembered, it's against Service policy for agents to give out endorsements."
 She blurted back: "WRITE!"

 Fatima met her demise when Bond fired a miniature rocket grenade into her chest from his Union Jack-decorated projectile fountain pen.
 She cackled, believing she was still alive, but then the grenade exploded, leaving only her charred high-heels behind.